uf-mil/mil2/infra/services/milpedia/README.md

 An example compose file is provided in `docker-compose.yaml`.

+## Installation process

+The first installation of this container is not automatic.
+When launching for the first time, open a Bash shell in the container and delete `LocalSettings.php`.
+Then, refresh the browser, and you should see the option to setup the wiki in the web UI.
+Proceed with this, using the information from your `.env` file (differences will prevent your wiki from working after the first install).

+Then, take the container down and up again, and the wiki should work as expected!
+In the future, it would be ideal to make this automatic, but for now, it's not worth the time.

 ## Environment variables

 No environment variables have default values, and all must be supplied in order to